seewoo5/seewoo5.github.io/_posts/2026-08-16-openai-sphere-packing-digest-part1.md

 I have mostly focused on understanding the intuition behind the proof and making it more readable.
 Some theorem and lemma statements are rephrased for clarity.
 Some proofs are expanded with more details, while others are shortened when they are less central to the main ideas.
+Also, typos and grammatical errors in earlier verions of this post have been fixed with the help of ChatGPT.

 ## Problem setting and background